Support needs and adjustments

 What support is available for me in halls?

-If you have any questions, problems or concerns whilst living in halls regarding your needs, please email or speak with your Residence Manager in the first instance.
+If you have any questions, problems or concerns while living in halls regarding your needs, please email or speak with your Residence Manager in the first instance.
 Our dedicated Disability Liaison Team are also available to offer continued support throughout the application process and during your time in halls.

 If you need further advice on health, or you would like to speak with a Counsellor or Mental Health Advisor, Student Services offer appointments in-person, by video call, phone and/or email.